Board of Visitors & Governors

 Michael J. (Mike) Sosulski, a leader in academic and student affairs, financial stewardship and change management, became Washington College’s 31st president in September 2021.
 He previously served as Provost at Wofford College in South Carolina.
 During his tenure at Wofford, the college has redesigned or reconstructed a range of vibrant academic spaces.
 Sosulski also appointed the first academic Dean of Diversity, Equity and Inclusion, created the Diversity Search Advocacy Program to diversity Wofford’s faculty, and led comprehensive work to strengthen shared governance, including the creation of an independent Rank and Tenure committee.
 In addition to serving as Provost since 2016, he was also a full Professor of German at Wofford College.
 Prior to that, he was with Kalamazoo College, serving first as an Assistant Professor of German and eventually earning the roles of Associate Professor, Department Chair in German Studies and Associate Provost.
 Sosulski earned his BS in German from Georgetown University, and went on to receive an M.A. followed by a Ph.D. in Germanic Studies from The University of Chicago.

-A member of the Class of 1985, Walker earned a degree in political science as a Washington College student, and later went on to study at American University.
+A member of the Class of 1985, Ms. Walker earned a degree in political science as a Washington College student, and later went on to study at American University.
 She also completed a JFK School of Government program at Harvard University.
 As a student, she was a member of Alpha Omicron Pi and played lacrosse.
-Walker has remained active as an alum as well, including membership in the Alumni Alliance, and serving as chapter chair and reunion chair.
+She has remained active as an alum as well, including membership in the Alumni Alliance, and serving as chapter chair and reunion chair.
 She also served on the President's Leadership Council.

 Alumni Elected (2021), Term Expires June 2027